List of Jewish Medal of Honor recipients: World War I

 When World War I broke out, the United States initially maintained a policy of isolationism, avoiding conflict while trying to negotiate peace between the warring nations.
 However, when a German U-boat sank the British liner Lusitania in 1915, with 128 Americans aboard, U.S. President Woodrow Wilson vowed, "America isn't too proud to fight" and demanded an end to attacks on passenger ships.
 Germany complied and Wilson unsuccessfully tried to mediate a settlement.
 He repeatedly warned that the U.S. would not tolerate unrestricted submarine warfare, in violation of international law.
 In 1917, three years after the first shots of the war were fired, the United States entered the war and by the end of the conflict more than 4.7 million American soldiers, sailors and Marines would fight in the war.

-More than 250,000 Jewish Americans served in the armed forces during the war with more than 3,000 killed in action and another 12,000 being gassed or wounded.
+More than 250,000 Jewish Americans served in the armed forces during the war with more than 3,000 killed in action and another 12,000 gassed or wounded.

-One hundred twenty four people would eventually receive the Medal for their actions during the war, four of them were Jewish.
+One hundred twenty four people would eventually receive the Medal for their actions during the war, four of them Jewish.
 One of them, William Sawelson, received it posthumously, when he was killed by a machine gun attempting to assist another injured soldier.